KrishnaVCherukupalli/Big_Data_Final_Proj/README.txt

 ---------------------------------------------------------------------

 USER AUTHENTICATION:
-- Secure login and password hashing (bcrypt)
+- Secure login system using hashed passwords (bcrypt)
 - Session management via Flask-Session
+- Prevents unauthorized access with decorators

 TRANSACTION MANAGEMENT:
-- Add, edit, delete income and expense transactions
+- Add, edit, and delete income and expense records
-- Upload receipt files (PDF, JPG, PNG)
+- Upload and view receipts (PDF, JPG, PNG)
-- Search and filter by type, date, and keywords
+- Search and filter transactions by type, date, and keywords
-- Export transaction reports to CSV and PDF
+- Export data to CSV and PDF formats

 BUDGETING MODULE:
-- Set monthly budgets by category
+- Define monthly budgets for each spending category
-- Color-coded budget usage with alert thresholds
+- Track budget usage with color-coded progress indicators
-- Budget trend tracking
+- Receive alerts when nearing budget limits
-- Move unused budget to savings goals manually
+- Option to transfer unused budget to savings goals

 SAVINGS GOALS:
-- Create and manage savings goals
+- Create and manage multiple savings goals
-- Track progress with visual progress bars
+- Visualize progress with progress bars
-- Manual contributions and automated savings transfers
-- Edit/delete savings goals
+- Support for manual and auto contributions
-- Contribution history tracking
+- Maintain a contribution history log

 ADVANCED FEATURES:
-- Multi-account transaction tracking
+- Track multiple bank or credit accounts separately
-- Categories linked to income/expense types
+- Category management linked to income/expense types
-- Built-in notifications table schema (extendable)
+- Notification schema included for extendability
-- Database-logged activity and error logs
+- Full audit log of user activity and errors stored in the database

 ---------------------------------------------------------------------
 PROJECT STRUCTURE: